Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 As you would expect, the IDE itself is a Modal app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.

+Brief screen-capture demo of a Modal app.
-Screencapture of the ModalWX source code navigation app navigating ModalWX.cpp.
+ModalWX source code navigation app is being used to navigate ModalWX.cpp.
 Note that the entire client area is used for displaying source code.
 Using a 3 column format, ~120 LOC can be displayed at a time.
 There are also no on-screen navigational controls